Top Bar Hives

 Kenya Top Bar Hive

-KTBH Open KTBH Comb KTBH Comb with Queen KTBH Drawing
+Kenya Top Bar Hive KTBH Top Bar Hive KTBH KTBH Open KTBH Comb KTBH Comb with Queen KTBH Drawing TBH Entrance TBH top entrance TBH top entrance

 The object of a Top Bar Hive (TBH) is to be easy and cheap to construct, easy to work and having natural sized cells.
 A Kenya style (sloped sides) is so that the combs are more naturally strong and less likely to break and collapse when they are full of honey.
 This hive worked very well with no comb collapses.
 The small combs are easy to handle and not nearly as fragile as large free hanging combs.
 The pictures are, from left to right:

-1) Kenya style Top Bar Hive being constructed.
+1. Kenya style Top Bar Hive being constructed.
 The sides are one by twelves 46 1/2" long.
-The bottom is a one by six 46 1/1" long.
+The bottom is a one by six 46 1/2" long.

-2) The ends are one by twelves 15" long.
+2. The ends are one by twelves 15" long.
 None of the boards is ripped or beveled.
 They are just cut for length and nailed together.

-3) The sides are spread to where they fit the ends and the ends are nailed.
+3. The sides are spread to where they fit the ends and the ends are nailed.
 I ended up using deck screws on the end because when I pried the bars over I would pry the end off of the hive.

-4) With bees.
+4. With bees.
 The top bars are ripped from one bys with a beveled comb guide glued and nailed on.
 You can see a bar on top of the hive on the right end.
 The brood nest is 1 1/4" wide bars and the honey is 1 1/2" wide bars These bars are 15" long.

-5) Comb from the KTBH.
+5. Comb from the KTBH.
 Can you spot the queen?

-6) a close-up of the queen on the KTBH comb.
+6. A close-up of the queen on the KTBH comb.

-7) See through drawing of KTBH (thanks to Chris Somerlot).
+7. See through drawing of KTBH (thanks to Chris Somerlot).

 The entrance to the KTBH is just the front bar back from the front at least 3/8" The top sets on top of a 3/4" top bar so the entrance is 3/4" high and 3/8" wide and is really just the gap in front of the first bar.